FZJ-IEK3-VSA/FINE/README.md

 * representation of an energy system by multiple locations, commodities and time steps
 * complexity reducing storage formulation based on typical periods

+## Documentation

+A "Read the Docs" documentation of FINE can be found [**here**](https://vsa-fine.readthedocs.io/en/latest/).

 ## Installation
+You can directly install FINE via pip as follows

+	pip install FINE

-Install via pip by cloning a local copy of the repository to your computer
+However in this case, the connection to this GitHub repository is not preserved.
+If you want to preserve it, you can clone a local copy of the repository to your computer

 	git clone https://github.com/FZJ-IEK3-VSA/FINE.git

-Alternatively, you can download it as ZIP file.

 Then install FINE via pip as follow

 	cd FINE